Sleep Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Central alveolar hypoventilation, a disorder of impaired ventilatory response to hypercapnia and hypoxemia, may be congenital, acquired, or idiopathic.
-Congenital central hypoventilation syndrome (CCHS) is most often caused by mutation of the gene PHOX2B and generally presents during the first year of life as respiratory failure in a neonate necessitating mechanical ventilation.
+Congenital central hypoventilation syndrome is most often caused by mutation of the gene PHOX2B and generally presents during the first year of life as respiratory failure in a neonate necessitating mechanical ventilation.
 These patients exhibit hypoventilation, which is generally worsened in sleep, and they may also suffer from varying degrees of dysautonomia.
-Rarely, these mutations are associated with neurocristopathies including Hirschsprung disease and malignancies of neural crest origin.
+The PHOX2B gene transcript is essential for development of neural crest derivatives, thus, mutations are also associated with neurocristopathies, including Hirschsprung disease and malignancies of neural crest origin.
 Evidence is emerging linking PHOX2B mutations to structural changes within the central nervous system in patients affected by congenital central hypoventilation syndrome.
-The idiopathic form is characterized by decreased alveolar ventilation that leads to nocturnal hypercapnia in individuals who have no lung disease, obesity, skeletal malformation, or neuromuscular disorder to account for the hypoventilation.
+The idiopathic form is characterized by decreased alveolar ventilation that leads to sleep-related hypercapnia in individuals who have no lung disease, obesity, skeletal malformation, or neuromuscular disorder to account for the hypoventilation.
 Central hypoventilation may also arise as an acquired disease in the context of brainstem injury or structural disorder.

 • Central alveolar hypoventilation may be congenital (genetic), acquired, or idiopathic. | |